semgrep/semgrep-docs/docs/semgrep-app/rule-board.md

 Rules and rulesets are displayed as cards, which you can drag and drop between columns.
-When a Semgrep scan runs in CI, the patterns it scans for and the actions it takes in response to findings are determined by where cards are placed on the rule board.
+The placement of cards in columns determines the Semgrep rules that run in CI and the actions taken in response to findings.

 ![Screenshot of the default state of the rule board](../img/rule-board.png)